0xSlyv/0xSlyv/README.md

 * I'm currently a Computer Systems Engineering student.
 * My preferred languages are C#, C++.
 Java and Kotlin.
 * I'm very interested in automated systems.
-* I'm learning JavaScript and web Frameworks.
+* I'm also learning JavaScript and web Frameworks.

 <!--
 * I also have some knowledge of languages like Python, React, Ruby, PHP, C, and C.
 * And some tools I want to improve on like Arduino, Figma, Photoshop, and Unity.
 -->

 <p align="center">